foundersandcoders/old-playbook/pair-programming.md

 ##Coding questions crib sheet

-+ When defining a new function are we using sensible names?
++ When defining a new function, are we using sensible names?
 + Is it obvious at first glance what the procedure is for?
 + What are the inputs for the function?
 + And are these inputs reflected in the arguments?